100 things to do in the Whitsundays

 38. Hire the four-bedroom, five-bathroom penthouse at Blue Horizon Resort and fill it with eight of your best mates.
 Then do little but sip on bubbles and guzzle down the Whitsunday Passage views.

-42. Get down with gran over a $12 barefoot bowl at the Airlie Beach Bowls Club.
-The deal includes a sausage sizzle.
+42. Get down with gran over a $15 barefoot bowl (including a sausage sizzle!) at the Airlie Beach Bowls Club.

 43. Re-enact the Hot Tub Time Machine at the Pinnacles Resort and Spa.
 These oversized spas offer sweeping views of the Whitsunday Islands.